|

 the book on many levels, which enables it to entertain a wide audience.
 So far Mia’s

 Gift has won an Honorable Mention at the 2009 New York Book Festival, and it’s received some great reviews.
+We’ve written synopses for a 13 book

 series.
 Next up is The Boat Parade, in which Clark (Mia’s best friend) moves